 Remove from the oven and let cool completely.
 I use the maple glaze from my healthy pumpkin bread to finish it off, but this is totally optional!

-Make muffins instead!
+Make coffee cake muffins instead!

 If you want to make gluten free coffee cake muffins, follow all of the instructions as usual, but add half of the batter into the muffin tins, filling halfway, add the cinnamon sugar, then the batter.